y0ungpr0digy/module-21/README.md

 -----The target variable is the 'IS_SUCCESSFUL' column from application_df

-Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the datase
+-----Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the datase

 What variable(s) are the features for your model?